Vardot/varbase-docs/manual-update.md

 **1 - Read the release notes to know what had been changed.**

 ```
-  For each stable release we will have some notes, and extra steps, developers need to do to update the last release to the new release.
+  For each stable release we will have some notes, and extra steps,
+  developers need to do to update the last release to the new release.

+       For Example:

 ```

 **2 - Backups**